Close

 Tourist and Visitor Visas

 Short-term tourist visas allow stays up to 90 days for leisure activities, family visits, and general tourism.
 Extended tourist visas accommodate longer recreational stays with validity periods extending to 180 days, requiring additional documentation and higher fees.
+Tourist visas are available as single-entry or multiple-entry visas, with the latter allowing holders to enter and exit the country as needed throughout the validity period.

 Business Visa Categories